zenshaf01/system-design-notes/README.md

 # Approach:
 What approach should be followed to address these questions:
-1. Ask questions to scope out the problem
+1. Ask questions to scope out the problem.
+YOu need to determine what parts of the system are we designing ?
 2. Gather functional requirements
     - These are the main features of the application.
 Things that a user should be able to do with an application.
 What happens when the feature is used.
 3. Gather non functional requirements